Scientific materialism: the path to hell

 The words of Alexander Pope with which we began this article are as true today as they were in Pope's time, and they will still be true in the future.
 Always assuming there will be any future generations to read them, which is by no means certain if the warped ideology of scientific materialism is not checked.
 It is up to each one of us to do what lies within our power to challenge and oppose this ideology and the evil inventions it has spawned, or to sit idly by and watch this earth of ours and all that it sustains, turned into cosmic dust, to be perhaps re-assembled at some future time if God so wills it.

-Be on the alert and protect yourself and others from the coming slavery which now stands on the doorstep of your palace of individual freedom, knocker in hand, ready to demand admittance to the portals of your very Soul and Mind.
-Fight the new scientific Satan, who is but another apparition of the horned Beast of Revelation, greedily licking his lips in anticipation; waiting to drag us all down to the new Hell of his own making—a veritable Prince of Darkness with whom it is fit to wage internecine war.
+So we say to all our readers with added urgency—be on the alert and protect yourself and others from the coming slavery which now stands on the doorstep of your palace of individual freedom, knocker in hand, ready to demand admittance to the portals of your very Soul and Mind.
+Fight the new scientific Satan, who is but another apparition of the horned Beast of Revelation described in the Bible, greedily licking his lips in anticipation; waiting to drag us all down to the new Hell of his own making—a veritable Prince of Darkness with whom it is fit to wage internecine war.

 NOTE: If you have enjoyed this article you may also like How Peace leads to war in which we discuss the paradox of how the desire for peace leads to conflict and war.
 We also review Rupert Sheldrake's book, The Science Delusion in the same article.
 For related articles please see our 'Further Reading' list in the sidebar at right.